Local Places for Nature – Breaking Barriers

 For an example, are there particular development pressures on remaining pieces of open space in the area?
 Has the community been eager to improve their local environment but lacked the knowledge or skills on how to progress?

 Does the heritage attract visitors?

-Please include details of how you intend to acknowledge your grant using Welsh, English and relevant community languages.
-This could be in printed and digital formats, websites, social media platforms and more.
+Please include details of how you intend to acknowledge these grants in printed and digital formats, websites, social media platforms using Welsh, English and relevant community languages.
 Any costs relating to translation may be included in your budget.